College vs. University: Major Differences & Global Usage

 Feature College University

-Interestingly, in the United States, people often use “college” even when they mean university.
+One thing to note in the United States is that people often say “college” even when they are referring to a university.

 Example:

-1 thought on “College vs. University: What’s the Difference?”
+1 thought on “College vs. University: Major Differences & Global Usage”

 Leave a Comment